 - We might assume Petrosinella suffers from PTSD.
+If a human were to be locked up as Rapunzel was, she would not be thriving.
+We actually know this from real life examples, such as the case of Blanche Monnier.
 She knows what it’s like to have a family and friends.
 She’s basically been sacrificed by the mother who didn’t even tell her the truth.
 In this way, Petrosinella is an ancestor of ‘Ma’ in Emma Donaghue’s Room.
 It’s no surprise, really, that Donoghue is a writer who has a strong grasp on the history of fairytale and folklore.
 Apart from Room she has also written Kissing The Witch: Old Tales In New Skins.
 Another author with a strong background in fairytale and folklore is Australia’s Kate Forsyth, who brought Petrisonella — or rather the version as written by Charlotte-Rose de Caumont de La Force — back to life in her historical novel Bitter Greens.)

 - The ogress has no real motivation in this story because at this point in storytelling history it was assumed that certain women are inherently evil, ugly and dangerous.

 I have no real issue with the enduring publication of fairytales, which come out year after year after year (presumably at the expense of original tales, because they sell), but I do wonder why publishers insist on continuing under the influence of Grimm rather than purposefully looking back further in time, when heroines were not such unilateral victims.

 Persinette by Charlotte-Rose de Caumont de La Force (1698)

 Charlotte-Rose also wrote a Girl In The Tower tale closely related to the Neapolitan Petrosinella.
 She wrote a bunch of things but is best remembered for “Persinette”.